AresMUSH/aresmush/plugins/forum/help/en/manage_forum.md

 > **Permission Required:** These commands require the Admin role or the permission: manage\_forum

-Those with admin privileges are create and manage categories.

-## Creating and Deleting Categories
+## Managing Categories

+Forum admins can create and delete categories on the web portal.
+Go to [Admin -> Setup -> Setup Forum](/forum-manage).
+Category properties include:

-Forum admins can create and delete categories.
-Each category must be uniquely identified by name and can be given a description with the category's purpose.
-You can change a category's name at any time.
+* Name - A unique name for the category.
+You can change the name at any time.
+* Description - Optional description for the category's purpose.
+* Order - The order that categories are displayed on the forum index.
+If there are multiple forums with the same order number, they will be sorted by name.
+* Read Roles - People with these [roles](/help/roles) are allowed to see the forum.
+You can use 'everyone' to let everybody read.
+* Write Roles - People with these [roles](/help/roles) are allowed to post and reply to the forum.
+To prevent abuse, it is advised that you minimally lock each forum to the 'approved' role.

 `forum/createcat <name>`
 `forum/describe <category>=<description>`
-`forum/rename <category>=<new name>` - Renames a forum.
-You can use this to change capitalization on the name as well as changing the name itself.
+`forum/rename <category>=<new name>`
 `forum/deletecat <category>`

-## Changing Board Order

-You can change the order that the categories are displayed in by assigning each an order number.

 `forum/order <category>=<order #>`

-## Access Roles

-Access to forums is done by role.
-You can define a role in the [Roles System](/help/roles) and then give that role read and/or write permissions to a forum category.

-Posting and replying to a forum requires 'write' permissions.

 `forum/readroles <category>=<comma-separated roles that can read it, or 'everyone'>` `forum/writeroles <category>=<comma-separated roles that can write to it, or 'everyone'>`

-## Archiving a Board

-You can archive the messages from a forum category for offline storage.
-The default format is suitable for a wiki page.

-`forum/archive <category>` - Prints out messages so you can log them to a file.

 ## Editing, Moving and Deleting Posts